 Keith Veshecco guitar string flower pendant made out of Keiths’s recycled/played string.
 Designed by 2x breast cancer survivor Elisa Guida, pendant is app.
 2 1/8″ in length and contains a 5mm Purple Velvet Swarovski crystal along with a sterling silver flower charm that says: Dream, Hope, Laugh, Wish, Peace, Love.
-Comes with a 16, 18, 20, 22 or 24″ beaded stainless steel chain.
-This piece is made to order and takes approximately 4-5 weeks to complete.
+Comes with a 16, 18, 20, or 22″ beaded stainless steel chain.
+Due to the high demand of the StringsforaCURE® jewelry, your order takes approximately 6-8 weeks to complete.
 Pendant is hand-made and may vary slightly.
-If you want a different color for your 5mm Swarovski crystal email email@example.com
+If you want a different color for your 5mm Swarovski crystal email firstname.lastname@example.org

 Mouse over the picture to see a more detailed view of the piece.

 Artist Release Form:

 Keith Veshecco was an unforgettable presence in his community.
 He was a virtuoso musician with decades of experience on the stage and in the studio; he was a forward-thinking leader and innovator, who nurtured young artists and embraced the ever-changing technological landscape; and he was an engaged, caring member of his family and ever-widening circles of friends.